NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Regrowth.md

 Your command over your vital essence allows you or an ally to recover from grievous wounds.
-You can cast [[Spells/Regenerate|Regenerate]] as a 7th-rank primal innate spell once per day.
+You can cast [[Regenerate|Regenerate]] as a 7th-rank primal innate spell once per day.

 *Source: Pathfinder Player Core*
 *ORC*